 Young scores 39 as Hawks topple Sixers

-Trae Young exploded for 39 points and the Atlanta Hawks stunned the visiting Philadelphia 76ers with a 39-point first quarter en route to a front-running 127-117 victory Thursday night.
+Trae Young exploded for 39 points and a career-high 18 assists and the Atlanta Hawks stunned the visiting Philadelphia 76ers with a 39-point first quarter en route to a front-running 127-117 victory Thursday night.
 John Collins accumulated 17 points and a season-high 20 rebounds for the Hawks, who avenged an earlier 105-103 home loss to the 76ers.

 Ben Simmons paced the 76ers with 31 points.
-Young had 14 points and De'Andre Hunter 10 of his 15 in the first quarter, as the Hawks took a lead they never relinquished in winning their third straight at home.
+Young had 14 points and 10 assists while De'Andre Hunter 10 of his 15 points in the first quarter, as the Hawks took a lead they never relinquished in winning their third straight at home.
+Young finished the first half with 29 points and 11 assists, becoming the first player since Kobe Bryant in 2013 with 25 points and more than 10 assists in a half.

-The 76ers rallied within 119-114 on two free throws by Joel Embiid with still 1:41 to go.
+The 76ers rallied within 119-114 on a Joel Embiid free throw with still 1:41 to go.
 But Collins turned a Cam Reddish assist into a dunk, and the Hawks closed out the 76ers on a pair of free throws each by Vince Carter, Reddish and Young.

 The 20-rebound game was the second of Collins' career.
 He grabbed a career-best 25 against Indiana last April.
 Carter and Damian Jones added 14 points apiece, while Reddish and Kevin Huerter had 12 each for the Hawks, who outshot the 76ers 48.3 percent to 46.3 and outscored them 33-27 on 3-pointers.

 Young led the Hawks with three 3-pointers in nine tries.
-Ben Simmons used 11-for-13 accuracy at the line to help reach 31 points for the 76ers, who lost for just the second time in their last eight games.
+Simmons used 11-for-13 accuracy at the free-throw line for the 76ers, who lost for just the second time in their last eight games.

 He missed his season-high of 34 points, set twice previously, by just three.
 Shake Milton went for a career-high 27 points, Embiid grabbed a team-high 14 rebounds to go with 21 points, Tobias Harris also had 21 points and Mike Scott added 11 for Philadelphia, which was opening a four-game trip.